davebanerjee/davebanerjee.github.io/_posts/2023-07-16-emotivism-and-error-theory.markdown

 ---
 layout:               post
 title:                "Emotivism and Error Theory"
-subtitle:             What is cognitivism, emotivism, and error theory?
-What do I make of all these metaethical theories?
+subtitle:             "What is cognitivism, emotivism, and error theory?
+What do I make of all these metaethical theories?"
 date:                 2023-07-16 00:51:56 -0500
 last_modified_at:     2023-07-16 00:51:56 -0500
 readable_date:        16 Jul 2023